-It is your most powerful means of communication.
+Your voice is your most powerful means of communication.

 and acting coach with NYC performance and teaching experience.

 3) Behave your way into the results you want.
-Practice, practice, practice.

-4) Love every step of your journey.
+5) Love and celebrate every step of your journey.

 Private Downtown Kelowna Studio

-Let me guide you on your path to finding YOUR voice.
+Let Kim guide you on your path to finding YOUR voice.
 Goals come in all shapes and sizes and are as unique as you are.
-Whether your goal is to become a professional singer or be more confident at karaoke, singing around the campfire or recording a hit song, give a dynamite theatre audition or perform in the chorus, become a star soloist or join your church choir, give a speech at a wedding, or land that big account with an awesome presentation, I can help.
+Whether your goal is to become a professional singer or be more confident at karaoke, singing around the campfire or recording a hit song, give a dynamite theatre audition or perform in the chorus, become a star soloist or join your church choir, give a speech at a wedding, or land that big account with an awesome presentation, she can help.

 The student cafes are a great chance for novice and experienced singers alike to perform in the supportive and non competitive environment that friends and family provide.
-Performing regularly helps singers conquer the nervous jitters often associated with big "end of the year" performances and "slay the performance dragon".
+Performing regularly helps singers conquer the nervous jitters often associated with big "end of the year" performances and helps them to "slay the performance dragon".

 Dylan Sterling Memorial Bursary